 Chemotherapy for anal cancer

 Chemotherapy (chemo) is the use of drugs to treat cancer.
 Some drugs can be swallowed in pill form, while others need to be put into a vein or muscle.
 Once the drugs enter the bloodstream, they spread throughout the body to reach and destroy the cancer cells.
+For anal cancer, chemo can be given:

 - Nausea and vomiting